k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05d_tdm_sequence.md

 ## Data Consistency of Generated Sequences

-- A sequence can be shared between tables and multiple LUs.
-For example, the subscriber_id is shared between the CRM and Billing LUs.
-In order to ensure referential integrity, all shared LUs must have the same sequence name regardless of their sequence handling method.
+- A sequence can be shared across tables and multiple LUs.
+For example, the subscriber_id sequence is shared between the CRM and Billing LUs.
+To maintain referential integrity, the same sequence name must be used across all shared LUs, regardless of the applied sequence handling method.

 - Both of the above-mentioned sequence methods require the creation of the **k2masking** schema.
 The k2masking schema is created by the TDM deploy flow.
 Alternatively, creating the k2masking schema can be done by running the **masking-create-cache-table.flow** from the Broadway Examples (found in the Broadway Flow window, Main Menu > Actions > Examples and select this flow).
 Before deploying the TDM LU, verify that the **SEQ_CACHE_INTREFACE** Shared Global is set with the proper interface name.